andreichiro/data_engineer_end2end/README.md

 - Motivation

-  This project aimed to simulate a modern data stack, showcasing some familiarity in various technologies and skills relevant to a data engineer role:
+  This project aimed to simulate a modern data stack, showcasing some familiarity in various technologies and skills relevant to a data engineer role.

+- Stack

   - Terraform, Docker, Docker-Compose, Ansible, Github Actions;
   - Multiple AWS Services - Glue, Kinesis, ECS, Athena, API Gateway, SageMaker (as well as load-balancers, subnets and so on) - in an event-driven architecture;